 Beyond Paradise season 3: release date, cast, plot and everything we know

-Beyond Paradise season 3 will feature a fresh set of tricky cases for Humphrey and Esther including a chocolate box poisoning
+Beyond Paradise season 3 features a fresh set of tricky cases for Humphrey and Esther, including a chocolate box poisoning

-Beyond Paradise season 3 will see more mysteries for DI Humphrey Goodman (Kris Marshall) to crack in the hugely popular Death in Paradise spin-off.
-And we know it's coming out in March!
-Yes, the long wait is almost over!
+Beyond Paradise season 3 sees more mysteries for DI Humphrey Goodman (Kris Marshall) to crack in the hugely popular Death in Paradise spin-off.
+The series has now started on BBC One on Friday evenings with episodes being added weekly to BBC iPlayer.

 The latest series and Christmas special drew in big audiences, with over seven million watching the opening episode as Humphrey finally got his chance to investigate his first murder in Shipton Abbott.